<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Your collaboration with stakeholders that belong to the Dynamic engagement level must happen on a continuous basis, with shared responsibility for the health of the project.

-How to create a collaboration process with your stakeholders
+How to create a stakeholder collaboration process

 Due to their influential positions and extensive expertise, it is crucial for these stakeholders to actively contribute to the everyday running of your project.

-• Co-author processes and documents
+2. Co-author processes and documents

 They must be accessible on your stakeholder management tool and recognised by name in the project communication plan in both the stakeholder management section and the project team section.